 The monitoring wells will be developed after waiting at least 72 hours after well construction.
-The wells will be developed using at least two episodes of surge block agitation and bailer evacuation.
+The wells will be developed using at least two episodes of surge block agitation and bailer or pump evacuation.
 At least ten well casing volumes of water will be removed during the development, and development will continue until the water appears to be reasonably clear.
-The well development purge water will be stored on-site in sealed and labeled DOT 17H drums for disposal by the client at a later date.
+The well development purge water will be stored temporarily onsite in sealed and labeled 55-gallon steel drums until off-site disposal can be arranged.